madooei/simple-logger/packages/simple-logger/README.md

 ## TODO List (Priority Order)

+### Highest Priority (Philosophy)

+We need to have only two log levels: `trace` and `info`.

+The `info` level, which is the default, should be used for general logging.
+This is where you put `console.log` statements that you want to see in production.
+You print information that is useful (e.g., server started, etc.), warnings, and errors.

+The `trace` level should be used for debugging purposes.
+This is where you put `DEBUG && console.log()` statements that you only want to see when debugging.
+The problem this library solves is that you can scope the logging to a specific namespace, so you can turn on debugging for a specific part of your code without cluttering the console with logs from other parts.

 ### High Priority (Core Issues)

 1. **Fix argument processing performance** - Move `JSON.stringify` inside the log output check to avoid processing when logs are filtered out